chrultrabook/docs/src/docs/installing/installing-windows.md

   7. Close Registry Editor and Command Prompt and proceed with installation normally

 4. Install drivers:
-   See [Coolstar's Windows Install Helper](https://coolstar.org/chromebook/windows-install.html) for drivers.
+    - See [Coolstar's Windows Install Helper](https://coolstar.org/chromebook/windows-install.html) for drivers.
 Some of the drivers may be paid.

 ---

 ## Paid Drivers

-Please see [here](csdriver.html) for a step by step tutorial on purchasing drivers.
+Please see [this page](csdriver) for a step by step tutorial on purchasing drivers.

 ---